AntonFagerberg/rackla/README.md

 If we get a response from the Instagram API, we decode it from JSON format to an Elixir data structure with Poison.
 We then extract the list stored in the key `"data"` in the Instagram response.
 This will give us a list of items from our Instagram feed.
 We then map over these items and extract the URL for the images in standard resolution which will give us a list of URLs pointing to images.
 We can now pipe this list in to the `request` function to fetch all these images.

 Now, we map over the results - the results will now be binary image data!
 We can take this binary image data, Base64 encode it and place it inside a HTML image tag.
 By doing so, the browser can render the response chunks as images directly on our page.
-In the the "outer" pipeline, we end it with the `response` function which will send these HTML image tags to the client (the browser).
+In the the "outer" pipeline, we end it with the `response` function which will send the HTML image tags to the client, in this case the browser.
+(It is important to notice that `response` is only used in the outer pipeline and not in the inner pipeline created inside `flat_map`).

-Finally, we create a last pipeline which will send the closing HTML tags.
+Finally, we create the last pipeline which will send the closing HTML tags.

 What is cool about this approach is that the image requests are executed concurrently.
 This means that the image HTML tags will be sent to the client as soon as they are available (as soon as we get a response from any of the image requests).
-We only make one request to our API gateway from the client and we only send one response to the client from our API gateway but the images will be sent in chunks so that they show up one after another in the browser just like if we requested them individually.
+We only make one request to our API gateway from the client and we only send one response to the client from our API gateway but the images will be sent in chunks so they will show up one after another in the browser just like if we requested them individually.

 We will also notice, in this example, that the order is nondeterministic - meaning that we will (most likely) get a different order in which the images are sent every time we refresh the page.
 If we wanted to preserve the ordering of the images, we could either send the ordering with the chunks and let the client code render the images on the correct position - or we could set the `:sync` option to `true` in `response` which would then wait for the responses and then send them in the appropriate order.

 ### More examples
-A collection of example end-points can be found in found [lib/rackla/rackla.ex](https://github.com/AntonFagerberg/rackla/blob/master/lib/router.ex) which illustrates additional techniques that can be used in Rackla.
+A collection of smaller example end-points can be found in found [lib/rackla/rackla.ex](https://github.com/AntonFagerberg/rackla/blob/master/lib/router.ex) which illustrates additional techniques that can be used in Rackla.

 ## The Rackla type
 `Rackla` is also the name of the type used in all of Rackla's functions.
-Internally, it consists of a list of Elixir processes which communicate with message passing according to a protocol defined inside Rackla (these processes can in contain even more nested `Rackla` types).
+Internally, it consists of a list of Elixir processes which communicate with message passing according to a protocol defined inside Rackla (these processes can themselves contain even more nested `Rackla` types).
 The `Rackla` type should never be modified directly!

 The `Rackla` type is created with `request` which converts one or many HTTP requests to a single `Rackla` type.
 You can also encapsulate normal Elixir types in a `Rackla` type with the functions `just` or `just_list`.